 Tenured or Tenure-Track Open Rank Faculty Position, Treatment & Recovery, in the Rutgers Addiction Research Center/ Brain Health Institute

-The Brain Health Institute (BHI; https://brainhealthinstitute.rutgers.edu) and Rutgers Addiction Research Center (RARC; https://addiction.rutgers.edu) are recruiting a tenured or tenure track faculty member at the Assistant/Associate/Professor level to expand our research portfolio in the basic science of substance use disorders, broadly defined to include preclinical or human subjects-based research programs.
+The Brain Health Institute (BHI; https://brainhealthinstitute.rutgers.edu) and Rutgers Addiction Research Center (RARC; https://addiction.rutgers.edu) are recruiting a tenured or tenure track faculty member at the senior Assistant/Associate/Professor level to expand our research program in clinical trials of interventions to treat substance misuse and addiction.

 The successful candidate must have a PhD, MD, or equivalent doctoral degree, and be adept at obtaining federal funding to address key questions in the treatment of substance misuse and addiction.
 Physician scientists with expertise in clinical trials and related translational research relevant to opioid misuse are of particular interest.
 Senior candidates will be considered for an Associate Director role in the RARC, a leadership position overseeing the growth of targeted research areas within the RARC.
 They will work with the Director of RARC to find and disseminate practical, science-based solutions to address an array of addictions-related public health problems.
 Applicants must have ability to lead and collaborate with investigators from different disciplines.